Below are all the Tips on Running Stride, Form & Posture, the post will be updated when a new tip is posted.

 Tip No 7 – Smile!!
 Recent studies have shown that smiling periodically during hard workout may improve running economy (Read this article by Alex Hutchinson https://goo.gl/2cnMfK).
 In the research they found that smiling improved running economy by just a little more than 2%.
 Now, if you have been running for as long as I have this is no brainer, if you are a newbie to running and this is the first time you are hearing about this, then start smiling.
 Smiling while running improves your mood and improves your psychological outlook of your run and yes even if you don’t feel like and force it, you will improve your run and help you to feel better.
 Remember…. “fake it ’til you make it”

 If you want to know more about Beating the Drums and becoming a more efficient runner, come and join us on Monday afternoons for RacePace Form Training Mondays at the Irene Oval @ 5:30pm.
-First session free.
+R50 per session or R150 for 4 Sessions in a month.
 Click here for a map.

 #SmileWhileYouRun#StrideFormPosture #EasyRunning #FitStrongElsabe #BeatTheDrums #AskCoachClint #RacePaceTips